Pdawg-bytes/GyroShell/README.md

 People in this section have contributed a significant amount to GyroShell.
 Thank you, contributors!
 - **Pdawg** - Lead developer of GyroShell.
 Works on the UI, backend, and design.
 - **AnalogFeelings** - Implemented Dependency Injection, and refined the UI, cleaned up the backend.
+- **Rounak** - Implemented the taskbar icon system and some shell hooking code.

 ## :balance_scale: License
 GyroShell is licensed under the **MIT License**, found [here](https://github.com/Pdawg-bytes/GyroShell/blob/main/LICENSE).